AdamJosephMather/CodeWizard/README.md

 ## Why use CodeWizard?

-CodeWizard offers a couple of major improvements on the existing editors.
-The first and most important one is system resource usage.
+CodeWizard offers a couple of major improvements on the existing editors:
+1. System resource usage.
 CodeWizard clocks in at 20 MB of RAM usage on my machine.
 Compare that to VSCode which consumes upwards of 600 MB of RAM when opened.
-The second advantage CodeWizard has is simplicity.
+2. Simplicity.
 CodeWizard is ideal for people used to and or wanting the IDLE like experience without excess bloat.
 Of course it does support the more complicated features like LSPs and whatnot, but it's an optional addon.
+3. Fun features.
+For example, CodeWizard will let you select an image to theme it off of.
+This themeing will apply to the syntax colors it uses.
+More info in the Syntax Highlighting section.

 ## Language Server Protocol